How Toxins Create Inflammatory Responses & Raise Stress Levels

 HOW TOXINS AFFECT OUR BODIES

-Toxins enter the body in many ways: through our food, water and air, but also through personal care products we use and even through our clothes (7).
+Toxins enter the body in many ways: through our food, water and air, but also through personal care products we use and even through our clothes.

-Now, inflammation is a natural part of our immune system’s response to toxins, injury and illness (8).
+Now, inflammatory responses are a natural part of our immune system’s response to toxins, injury, and illness.

 When toxins enter, or we’re injured or ill, our body’s immune system responds to remove or kill the intruders, and/or heal the area affected.
-Inflammation is a natural part of this process (8).
+And inflammatory response is a natural part of this process.

 But let’s look at exactly what happens when toxins enter, and how they affect us, as they can harm us in a number of ways:

-They can directly damage cells and tissue, triggering an inflammatory response from the immune system to both repair the damaged cells and tissue, but also to address any toxins released by dying cells (9).
+They can directly damage cells and tissue, triggering an inflammatory response from the immune system to both repair the damaged cells and tissue, but also to address any toxins released by dying cells.

-They can also activate our immune system by binding to specific receptors on immune cells or directly stimulating the production of inflammatory molecules called cytokines (10).
+They can also activate our immune system by binding to specific receptors on immune cells or directly stimulating the production of inflammatory molecules called cytokines.

 But if that wasn’t enough, these cytokines then recruit and activate other immune cells, keeping the inflammatory response going.

-As this isn’t specific to one part of the body, this can affect our whole body, raising inflammation throughout it (10).
+As this isn’t specific to one part of the body, this can affect our whole body, raising creating inflammatory responses throughout.

-Some toxins cause the break down of cell tissue, nerve cells and even our DNA through something called oxidative stress (11).
+Some toxins cause the break down of cell tissue, nerve cells and even our DNA through something called oxidative stress.

-Oxidative stress normally occurs when too many free radicals (unstable molecules) have built up in cells and there are not enough anti-oxidants (substances that protect cells from free radicals) to address them (11).
+Oxidative stress normally occurs when too many free radicals (unstable molecules) have built up in cells and there are not enough anti-oxidants (substances that protect cells from free radicals) to address them.

 But in this case the toxins themselves are generating the free radicals.
-And due to the volume of free radicals created, and the low amount of nutrition in our foods these days, our bodies usually do not have enough anti-oxidants to address them fully and protect the cells (11).
+And due to the volume of free radicals created, and the low amount of nutrition in our foods these days, our bodies usually do not have enough anti-oxidants to address them fully and protect the cells.

 There is also something called cell signaling, where cells receive “communications” from other substances such as nutrients or hormones.
-This is necessary for the proper operation and health of the cell (12).
+This is necessary for the proper operation and health of the cell.

 But toxins can interfere with cell signaling, not only slowing or stopping the cell’s ability to “communicate,” but also leading to the release of inflammatory molecules.
-This in turn, when carried on daily, can lead to chronic inflammation in the body (12).
+This in turn, when carried on daily, can lead to chronic inflammatory responses in the body, where these response are created, or kept created, on a daily basis.

 And then, of course, there is the gut.
-We’re constantly exposed to bacteria through our food and water, and many of these can be harmful (13).
+We’re constantly exposed to bacteria through our food and water, and many of these can be harmful.

 When our stomach is not acidic enough, as is the case with many people today, causing heartburn, indigestion and GERD, these bacteria are not killed off in our stomach.
-The acid is too weak to do so (13).
+The acid is too weak to do so.

-They then get into our small intestine, where they can take root, and release bio-toxins which harm the cells in the lining of our intestine (13).
+They then get into our small intestine, where they can take root, and release bio-toxins which harm the cells in the lining of our intestine.

 Even more, these toxins can build up in the body, accumulating in the cells and intestinal bacteria, and causing trouble over time.

-And we know that inflammation raises cortisol levels which can stress not only our mind, but our body through our nervous system (15), lowering our ability to lose fat and build muscle, keeping us feeling stressed during the day and making sleep much harder.
+And we know that an inflammatory response raises cortisol levels which can stress not only our mind, but our body through our nervous system, lowering our ability to lose fat and build muscle, keeping us feeling stressed during the day and making sleep much harder.

-As the amount of chemicals coming in today is so much more than just a few decades ago, we need to take proper actions to prevent as much of it coming into our bodies as possible (16).
+As the amount of chemicals coming in today is so much more than just a few decades ago, we need to take proper actions to prevent as much of it coming into our bodies as possible.

 STEPS TO LOWER TOXINS ENTERING OUR BODIES